dos-group/batch-workload-characteristics-analysis/README.md

 ## Getting Started
 ### Setting Up the Development Environment

-1. Create and Open Docker Development Environment

-create the development environment with:
+Start by creating your Docker development environment using the following command:
 ```bash
     docker dev create https://github.com/guttenberger/Masterthesis.git
 ```

-to find the name of your development environment, execute:
+To find the name of your newly created development environment, execute:
 ```bash
     docker dev list
 ```

-open the enviroment with
+Once you have identified your environment's name (DEV_ENVIRONMENT_NAME), open it with:
 ```bash
     docker dev open DEV_ENVIRONMENT_NAME
 ```

-2. Azure Authentication

-login into azure with
+### Inside the IDE Terminal:

+Authenticate with Azure using the command below:
 ```bash
     az login
 ```

-set subscription with:
+Specify the Azure subscription to use by replacing [SUBSCRIPTION ID] with your actual subscription ID:
 ```bash
     az account set --subscription [SUBSCRIPTION ID]
 ```

-confirm you selected subscription with:
+Verify the currently selected Azure subscription:
 ```bash
     az account list --query "[?isDefault]"
 ```

-3. Initialize Terraform with:
+Initialize Terraform with:
 ```bash
     make init
 ```